T-count optimization and Reed-Muller codes: Decoding-based -count optimization

 \subsection{Upper bounds}

-As a result of Lemma~\ref{lem:imp} and Theorem~\ref{thm:main}, the covering radius of $\res_2(\C)=\R(n-4,n)^*$ gives a tight upper bound on the number of $T$ gates required to implement a linear phase operator over $\{\cnot, T\}$.
+As a consequence of Proposition~\ref{prop:imp} and Theorem~\ref{thm:main}, the covering radius of $\res_2(\C)=\R(n-4,n)^*$ gives a tight upper bound on the number of $T$ gates required to implement a linear phase operator over $\{\cnot, T\}$.
 Here we mean tight in the sense that there exists a linear phase operator which requires a minimum of $\rho(\R(n-4, n)^*)$ $T$ gates to implement over $\{\cnot, T\}$.
-While no analytic formula has yet been found for the covering radius of higher-order Reed-Muller codes, some asymptotic upper bounds are known.
-The best upper bound, to the authors' knowledge, is due to Cohen and Litsyn \cite{cl92}.
-In particular, Cohen and Litsyn showed that for large $n$ and orders $r$ where $n-r\geq 3$,
+While to the best of the authors' knowledge no analytic formula has been found for the covering radius of higher-order Reed-Muller codes, some asymptotic upper bounds are known.
+In particular, Cohen and Litsyn \cite{cl92} showed that for large $n$ and orders $r$ where $n-r\geq 3$,

 Since the covering radius of $\R(r, n)^*$ is trivially bounded above by $\rho(\R(r, n))$, we see that for sufficiently large $n$, $\rho(\R(n-4, n)^*)\leq \frac{n^2}{2}-1$.
 As a result we obtain a new asymptotic bound on the number of $T$ gates required to implement a circuit over $\{\cnot, T\}$.